Page, Arizona, is a great hub for a wide variety of activities.

 Monument Valley, the Glen Canyon, and Grand Staircase Escalante National Monument are all well worth your time during a visit to Page.

-After a long day of hiking and exploring, you’ll need a place to fill your belly.
+After a long day of hiking and exploring, you’ll end up looking for restaurants in Page, AZ.

 Birdhouse is a newer addition to the Page dining scene, and they have landed with a splash.